7 Things to Know about Sexual Harassment at Work

 An experienced employment attorney will review your matter with you and if the attorney feels that you have a valid claim, they can help you file a grievance with the Equal Employment Opportunity Commission and/or with your company.
 Being a victim of sexual harassment can be very stressful.
 Having an experienced attorney help you through this process can help reduce the stress and provide you good guidance on how best to proceed.

-Employment Lawyer – Cindra Dowd
+Sexual Harassment Lawyer – Cindra Dowd

 We at the Law Offices of Richard J. Serpe have experienced employment attorneys.
 If you feel that you have been sexually harassed or assaulted at your workplace, call us for a free consultation.
 We are here to help you.